alex6970/project_automation_v2/README.md

 ## About the project

-Small project intended to create structured folder in order to start a programming project.
+Small project intended to create a structured folder in order to start a programming project.
 The folder created can contain/includes template README file, License, virtual environment creation and git initialization.
 In the end, Git Bash and VScode are launched inside the folder.
 Made for Windows OS.

 <br>